jupyterlab/jupyter-chat/README.md

 ## Contributing

-See the contributing part of each package for details.
+See the contributing part of the [documentation](https://jupyter-chat.readthedocs.io/en/latest/developers/contributing/index.html).